peterhajas/Genesis/servers/README.rst

 Each message is in the form:

-    <len> <data>
+    <len><data>

-Where len is the number of bytes of data, represented as an unsigned short.
+Where len is the number of bytes of data, represented as an unsigned short in network byte-order.
 Data is zlibbed JSON data.
 Data is in the JSON-RPC version 1 format:

     // Request format
     {